lgs96/quic_server/README.md

 # How to run server for BULLET
 ## a.
 Connect domain address and IP address

-We deploy server on Amazon AWS and connect domain with Route 53 in the AWS service
+We deploy server on Amazon AWS and connect domain with Route 53 in the AWS service (ubuntu)

+For amazone linux or centos, refer https://awswithatiq.com/letsencrypt-with-amazon-linux-2-centos-7/

 Reference: https://aws.amazon.com/en/route53/